ivan-bernat/ivan-bernat/README.md

 # 👋 My name is Ivan Bernat

-I like to build things for the web.
+I am currently working on a project to help my fellow developers land their dream remote job.
+Remote work is the best work!

-## Current employment
+## Previously, I worked at..

 ### UPPER
 Role: VP of Talent and Client Operations _(Berlin, Germany)_